What's the cost of international calls from the UK?

 The range of international SIMs from Vectone, Lebara, LycaMobile and their ilk is huge.

 But in the main, pretty much all their international calling SIMs operate on a rolling contract basis, so you’re free to cancel with 30 days’ notice.
-Most will also include UK calls, data and texts allowances too.
+Most will also include calls to UK mobiles and landlines, plus data and texts allowances too.

 What’s definitely not included are calls to premium rate numbers in the UK and overseas and calls to customer support, utility companies and similar services.